-There is no required material for the course, but various readings will be posted on CMS.
+There are no required materials for the course, but various readings will be posted on CMS.
 Subject material for the course will be taken from works by Geert Hofstede, Fons Trompenaars, Richard D. Lewis, E.T.
 Hall, and Stella Ting-Toomey, in addition to numerous cross-cultural and international business textbooks.